Meet the Club Officers

 Michael J Danberry

 Michael helps our club with this website, managing the club's Facebook, Google Group, and Instagram accounts.
 He is also the President of the Tesla Owners San Antonio Club, and former Vice President of the Tesla Owners Kansas City.
-He has been a Tesla owner since September 2017, and his family is a 100% Tesla electric vehicle family.
+He has been a Tesla Model S owner since September 2017, A Tesla Model X owners since December 2019, and a Tesla Solar / PowerWall owner since December 2020, making his family a 100% Tesla vehicle and energy family.

 History of the Club...